-This is a combination impulse and reaction turbine designed for high operating efficiencies, thus giving minimum steam consumption.
+This is a combination impulse and reaction turbine designed for high operating efficiencies.
+It is arranged for automatically controlled extraction to supply steam at the desired pressure for heating or process work.
 The exact steam conditions with which it is intended to operate, the normal speed and the maximum load are given on the Title Page of the Instruction Book.